Cesroket/col-count/README.md

 # col-count
-it´s a python script based on pandas that count the numbers of time a word appears in a especific column.
+It´s a Python script based on Pandas that counts the number of times a word appears in a specific column.